“Ma'am, I am not receiving the appropriate reply protocol from them.”

 I dive behind some supply parcels and wait.
 The screams are continuous, and I can hear the low key zapping of the photonic pistols.
 My crew cannot defend itself properly.
 Except for their knowledge of martial arts, they’re screwed.
 My freezing gun can’t do much against one of those pistols either.
 But we work with what we’ve got.
 I’m glad I decided to make a bun of my hair this morning.
 I would hate to have a ponytail slapping me in the face in a fight.

 I take down one high ranking officer.
 As long as they don’t see me, I’m good.
 I can keep on putting them out of combat, at least.
 Won’t last forever, but maybe enough so that a battleship can come by.
-Meanwhile, my crew is dying by the dozen.
+Meanwhile, my crew is dying.

 “Tartan, are you there?
 This is Toro.”
 I call her on my communicator.
 Let’s see those fabled leadership skills.